Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness.md

 Changes the type of HLR algorithm used for shapes.
 If the algo_type is algo, the exact HLR algorithm is used, otherwise the polygonal algorithm is used for defined shapes.

-If no shape is specified through the command arguments, the given HLR algorithm_type is applied to all *AIS_Shape* isntances in the current context, and the command also changes the default HLR algorithm type.
+If no shape is specified through the command arguments, the given HLR algorithm_type is applied to all *AIS_Shape* instances in the current context, and the command also changes the default HLR algorithm type.

 **Note** that this command works with instances of *AIS_Shape* or derived classes only, other interactive object types are ignored.